 2. Start every month with a budget

 For a lot of people, “budget” is a loaded word.
 But there are plenty of different approaches to keeping track of your monthly spending.
 If you’ve struggled with one strategy in the past, maybe try another one this year.
 Our favorites are the 50/30/20 rule and the one-number approach, but we’re also fans of adjusting a strategy to fit your day-to-day routine — that’s the only way to build money habits that will stick.
-(If you need extra help, Ellevest’s live Budgeting How-To workshop could be a good option.)
+(If you need extra help, Ellevest’s live Budgeting How-To workshop could be a good option; we also have a few worksheets if you prefer the asynchronous route.)
 The main thing is to build a budget that doesn’t feel punishing — and then check back with it every week or so to make sure you’re still on track.

 3. Pay yourself first

 Curb the payday splurge!
-When that paycheck hits your inbox, sort it immediately so you’re less likely to spend money than you actually need.
+When that paycheck hits your inbox, sort it immediately so you’re less likely to spend money that you actually need.
 This one is a money routine that you can do without much effort: Pay any bills you can upfront.
-Put aside your Future You money (the money you’re saving for your various goals), preferably in an account you can’t see when checking your daily spending account.
+Put aside your Future You money (the money you’re squirreling away for your various goals — perhaps your f*ck-you fund?), preferably in an account you can’t see when checking your daily spending account — and with auto-transfers, if you can, so you don’t have to lift a finger.
 If you have a savings account connected to your main checking account, set aside a little for any future non-monthly expenses, too — vet bills, oil changes, that sort of thing.

 4. Automate your savings and bills